sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 # Classification

-*Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe*

-## Overview

-With this recipe, SEPAL helps users build supervised classifications of any mosaic image.
-It is built on top of the most advanced tools available on Google Earth Engine (GEE) – including the classifiers CART, RandomForest, NaiveBayes, and SVM – allowing users to create an easy-to-use user interface to:
+With this recipe, we can build supervised classifications of any mosaic image.
+It is built on top of the most advanced tools available on Google Earth Engine (GEE) – including the classifier RandomForest – allowing users to create an easy-to-use user interface to:

-- Select an image to classify.
+- select an image to classify
-- Define the class table.
+- define the class table
-- Add training data from external sources and on-the-fly selection.
+- add training data from external sources and on-the-fly selection.

 In combination with other tools of SEPAL, the **Classification** recipe can help you provide accurate land-use maps without writing a single line of code.